zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/refresh/refresh.md

 ### Objectives
 In this lab you will:
-* Create a clone of an environment
+* Create an environment using DBaaS
-* Create a backup of an environment
+* Create a clone and backup of an environment
-* Use a backup to refresh an environment
+* Refresh an environment

 ### Prerequisites
 - Access to the Cloud Manager console.